jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Eschew clever rules._ — Joe Condon

-_For each desired change, make the change easy (warning: this may be hard), then make the easy change_ – Kent Beck
+_For each desired change, make the change easy (warning: this may be hard), then make the easy change._ – Kent Beck

 _Make it correct, make it clear, make it concise, make it fast.
 In that order._ – Wes Dyer